 My turning to Jesus was reactive.
 I was always in Jesus’ hands.
 Those beautiful, delicate, blessed hands, marred by ugly bloody holes.

-My thoughts of Jesus were interrupted by my first question:
+My thoughts of Jesus were interrupted by the first question:

 “Tell us about your religious background.”